Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/modules/06-application-gateway/README.md

 ![Application Gateway](./media/application-gateway.png)

-Review `parameters-main.json` and update the values as required.
+Review `deploy.app-gateway.parameters.jsonc` and update the values as required.
 Once the files are updated, deploy using az cli or Az PowerShell.

 ## [CLI](#tab/CLI)